 Most merchants assume WhatsApp Business API is built for companies with IT teams and enterprise budgets.
 That assumption is costing them more than they realise.

 WhatsApp Business API is simply the version of WhatsApp that allows businesses to connect their messaging to external tools — like Shopify.
 Instead of manually sending messages from your phone, the API lets your store trigger messages automatically based on what customers do.
-Someone abandons their cart?
-A message goes out.
-An order is confirmed?
-A message goes out.
+Someone abandons their cart — a message goes out.
+An order is confirmed — a message goes out.
 No manual work.
 No missed follow-ups.

 The “API” part just means it connects WhatsApp to your store through a third-party tool — and that tool handles all the technical work for you.
 You don’t touch a single line of code.